vmthunder/spec/cachegroup.rst

 Use Cases
 ----------
-As a deployer, make remote attached volume be cached in computer nodes can improve the performance of compute nodes effectively and ease the pressure of the storage server.

-Cache should be transparent to its upper layer, users can use this cached volume same as the original one.
+Cache should be transparent so that users can use the cache the same as the cinder volume.

 Project Priority
 -----------------